trinitycoc/trinity/README.md

 The backend should run on `http://localhost:3001`

-For detailed backend setup, see `SETUP.md`
+For detailed backend setup, see `QUICKSTART.md` or the `Trinity-Backend/README.md`

 ## 📜 Available Scripts